ClaytonHughes/d-tut/source/multicores.rst

 While concurrency and parallelism are
-`actually different concepts <http://stackoverflow.com/questions/1050222/concurrency-vs-parallelism-what-is-the-difference>`_, we will not discuss them separately, because programmers usually encounter them at same time anyways.
+`actually different concepts <http://stackoverflow.com/questions/1050222/concurrency-vs-parallelism-what-is-the-difference>`_, we will not discuss them separately, because programmers usually encounter them at same time.
 However, this means we only provide an overview here.

 Threads